ashugandhi/Business-Analytics-Nanodegree/Make Interactive Dashboards using Tableau/README.md

 ### Why is this Important to my Career?

-Data analyst are storytellers that can translate data findings that other people can easily understand.
+Data analysts are storytellers that can translate data findings that other people can easily understand.
 They view data visualization as an important form of communication.

 If you, as a data analyst, can create visualizations to explore data, articulate clear findings to drive business decisions, or use data to elicit consensus from diverse perspectives, then you will be a deeply invaluable member on your team.